Do You Need a Permit to Replace Your Roof?

 When applying for a Roof Replacement permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Thurston County may vary slightly from municipality to municipality, standard US zoning dictates that: Most municipal jurisdictions allow a maximum of two layers of asphalt shingles; anything more requires a complete tear-off down to the structural decking.
+Key code points for a Roof Replacement in Thurston County: Most municipal jurisdictions allow a maximum of two layers of asphalt shingles; anything more requires a complete tear-off down to the structural decking.

 Estimated processing time in Thurston County: 2 to 4 weeks.